HearthSim/hearthstone-deckstrings/README.md

 Decode and encode Hearthstone [deckstrings](https://hearthsim.info/docs/deckstrings/).

-Any deckstring or deck definition returned by this library will be canonical.
-This means that the cards and heroes are sorted in ascending order by dbf id.

-A mapping between dbf ids and cards can be found at [HearthstoneJSON](https://hearthstonejson.com/).
+A mapping between DBF ids and cards can be found at [HearthstoneJSON](https://hearthstonejson.com/).

+Any deckstring or deck definition returned by this library will be "canonical": The cards and heroes are sorted by DBF id in ascending order.

 ## Install